sanjaesan/slate/source/index.html.md

     "EmailNewMemberAdded": false
   }
 ```
-This Endpoint gets a specified user avatar, you can only get what you own
+This Endpoint gets a specified user settings and it's available for all user types hierarchically.

+* Talent can retrieve other Talents and clients only
+* Clients can retrieve other clients and talents only
+* Admin can retrieve other admins, clients and talents only
+* Super can retrieve all user types

 ### HTTP Request

 `GET http://api.kovatek.com/settings/<ID>`